-One of the most photographed attractions in Key West is the permanently anchored Southernmost Point Buoy, where visitors can stand at the most southernmost point in the continental United States.
+One of the most photographed attractions in Key West is the permanently anchored Southernmost Point Buoy.
+Visitors can stand at the most southernmost point in the continental United States.

-- Seamanship — Know where you’re going and if you don’t, take time to figure it out
+- Seamanship: Know where you're going.
+If you don’t, take time to figure it out.

 A Few Last Thoughts